Shashank Pathak

 Slides and Talks

-- This is a talk about GFLean.
+This is a talk about an earlier version of GFLean.

-- This is the presentation of my MS Thesis Defense.
+On McKinsey-Tarski Theorem.
+This is the presentation of my MS Thesis Defense.

 In this, I describe a recent proof of the McKinsey-Tarski Theorem, and also a model-theoretic proof of the completeness of S4 with respect to the class of all topological spaces.
 The latter builds a topo-model out of the canonical topological space.

-This is in continuation with the first semester presentation.
+This is in continuation with the first semester presentation

-- This is something we (I and my friend Prasanna) presented in the 8th Indian School on Logic and its Applications (ISLA 2020) on the last day as a part of student's presentations.
+This is something we (I and my friend Prasanna) presented in the 8th Indian School on Logic and its Applications (ISLA 2020) on the last day as a part of student's presentations.

 In this we describe what is automated theorem proving, and describe the Robbins conjecture whose proof was found by an automated theorem prover EQP.